-Dr. Berg is an expert on the chemical processes involved in cellular metabolism.
-He is noted for being one of the first scientists to show folic acid and B12 are needed for healthy energy production.
-He is considered one of the fathers of modern genetic engineering.
-He now pursues public health policy in relation to biomedical research and is writing a book.
+Dr. Berg was an expert on the chemical processes involved in cellular metabolism.
+He was noted for being one of the first scientists to show folic acid and B12 are needed for healthy energy production.
+He was considered one of the fathers of modern genetic engineering.

-Dr. Berg is a Nobel laureate in the Chemistry category.
+Dr. Berg was a Nobel Laureate in the Chemistry category.
 He was honored with the National Medal of Science in 1983 and the National Library of Medicine Medal in 1986.
-He is a professor emeritus of Stanford University.
-Dr. Berg holds a PhD in biochemistry from Case Western Reserve University.
-He is a member of the National Academy of Sciences.
+He was a professor emeritus of Stanford University and held a PhD in biochemistry from Case Western Reserve University.
+He was a member of the National Academy of Sciences.